txakurhub/movie-app/README.md

 ## Project Objectives

-- Building an single page app with React, Redux and CSS.
+- Building a single page app with React, Redux and CSS.
 - Working with an API.
 - Learning and applying Git Flow.
 - Responsive design.